What 4 things does a business service provider need before calling a PR agency?

 Question 2 – Has it been determined what investment will be put in PR?

 To be able to really add value to the company with the use of pr, the basis is an investment with a minimum period of six months.
-This will allow us to work on appropriate public relations planning and execution.
+Furthermore, this will allow us to work on appropriate public relations planning and execution.

 Question 3 – Who is going to make time for pr?